Strategies for generating separable photon triplets in waveguides and ring resonators: Spectrally uncorrelated photon triplet states

-is a field enhancement factor associated with the resonance labeled $J$; $\omega_J$ refers to the resonance frequency, $\overline{\Gamma}_J$ to the resonance linewidth, and $\gamma_J$ describes the coupling between the ring and the bus waveguide \cite{banic2022resonant, vernon_PhysRevA.91.053802}.
+is a field enhancement factor associated with the resonance labeled $J$.
+By $\mathcal{L}$ we denote the ring circumference, $\omega_J$ refers to the resonance frequency, $\overline{\Gamma}_J$ denotes the resonance linewidth, and $\gamma_J$ describes the coupling between the ring and the bus waveguide \cite{banic2022resonant, vernon_PhysRevA.91.053802}.
 The loaded quality factor of the resonator is defined in terms of the linewidth $\overline{\Gamma}_J$ as